RikVN/Neural_DRS/README.md

 ### Parsing from raw text ###

-If you're only interested in parsing from raw text, please download one of your [pretrained models](http://www.let.rug.nl/rikvannoord/DRS/IWCS/models/).
+If you're only interested in parsing from raw text, please download one of our [pretrained models](http://www.let.rug.nl/rikvannoord/DRS/IWCS/models/).
 Probably you want to use our best model, which is gold + silver with lemmas as extra linguistic features (best_gold_silver).
+Again, ``setup.sh`` should have already handled this (check models/).

 First extract the linguistic features for you sentence file as described above, using ``extract_ling_features.sh``.